Oriental Pearl TV Tower

 The Oriental Pearl TV Tower is located in Pudong Park in Lujiazui, Shanghai.
-The tower, surrounded by the Yangpu Bridge in the northeast and the Nanpu Bridge in the southwest, creates a picture of 'twin dragons playing with pearls'.
+Surrounded by the Yangpu Bridge in the northeast and the Nanpu Bridge in the southwest, it creates a picture of 'twin dragons playing with pearls'.
 The entire scene is a photographic jewel that excites the imagination and attracts thousands of visitors year-round.

 |Oriental Pearl TV Tower|

-The inner tower is a recreational palace, while the Shanghai Municipal History Museum is located in the tower's pedestal.
+The inner is a recreational palace, while the Municipal History Museum is located in the tower's pedestal.
 The large lower sphere has a futuristic space city and a fabulous sightseeing hall.
 From here, on a clear day a visitor can see all the way to the Yangtze River.
-The base of the tower is home to a science fantasy city.
+The base is home to a science fantasy city.
 The five smaller spheres are a hotel that contains twenty-five elegant rooms and lounges.
 The pearl at the very top contains shops, restaurants, (including a rotating restaurant) and a sightseeing floor.
-The view of Shanghai from this height fills you with wonder at the beauty that surrounds you.
-When viewed from the Bund at night, the tower's three-dimensional lighting makes it a delight of brilliant color.
+The view of the city from this height fills you with wonder at the beauty that surrounds you.
+When viewed from the Bund at night, the three-dimensional lighting makes it a delight of brilliant color.